Whyzanet/WhyzaGC/README.md

 The random numbers are available via the HTTP or telnet connection.
 A character is output on a new line for each pulse when enabled.

-To analyse the data I installed ent via
+To analyse the data I installed ent ( written by John Walker mentioned above from http://www.fourmilab.ch/ ) via

 apt-get install ent